-- (2) Written report
+The following outline should be followed in developing documentation of the internship:

-- (a) The following outline should be followed in developing documentation of the internship:
+- (1) Outline

 - I. Title Page

 - II.
 Outline or Table of Contents

 - III.
 The Report

 - A. Purpose of the Internship

 - B. Written Description of Activity

 - C. Outcomes

 - IV.
 Bibliography and References

 - V. Work Schedule and Activity Log

-- (b) Format
+- (2) Format

-All reports will be typed, double spaced, and placed in a presentation folder or notebook.
+- (a) All reports must be typed, single spaced, and placed in a presentation folder or notebook.